Mild head injury and concussion

 What are the symptoms of concussion?

-The effects of mild head injury can leave people with symptoms including dizziness, nausea, confusion or an inability to process or retain information, sensitivity to light, and vision distortion.
+Mild head injury can leave people with a range of concussion symptoms including dizziness, nausea, confusion or an inability to process or retain information, sensitivity to light, and vision distortion.

 In the early stages after a mild head injury, there is a small risk of developing complications that may require emergency treatment.
 Find out more about the warning signs below.

-While for most people the symptoms of mild head injury will resolve themselves in a few days or weeks, some people may find that they persist for much longer.
+While for most people concussion symptoms will resolve themselves in a few days or weeks, some people may find that they persist for much longer.
 Post-concussion syndrome is the name given to the range of symptoms that continue to occur following a mild head injury or concussion.

 When should I seek medical advice after concussion?